David Gardiner (politician): Career

-He practiced law for several years, but beginning in 1815 when he married Juliana McLachlan, one of the wealthiest women in New York, he managed her extensive real estate holdings in Manhattan.
+Gardiner practiced law for several years, but beginning in 1815 when he married Juliana McLachlan, one of the wealthiest women in New York, he also managed her extensive real estate holdings in Manhattan.
 He was elected to one four-year term as a member of the New York State Senate representing the 1st District of Suffolk County from 1824 to 1828.
 Gardiner was a supporter of John Quincy Adams, member of the People's Party, which was opposed to the emerging Democratic Party, led by Andrew Jackson.

-He later lived at 430 Lafayette Street in Manhanttan, "when that sections was one of the social centres of the city".
+He later lived at 430 Lafayette Street in Manhanttan, "when that section was one of the social centres of the city".

 In the 1840s, he took his family to Washington, D.C., for several months of the year, in part to find an appropriate husband for his daughter Julia.
 His family became part of the social circle of President John Tyler and his family.

 Death aboard the Princeton

 Gardiner died in an explosion aboard the USS Princeton on February 28, 1844.
 President Tyler had proposed to his daughter Julia in February 1843.
 She had refused him at first but sometime in 1843 they agreed to marry at some future time out of respect for the fact that the President had only been a widow since September 1842.
 David Gardiner and his daughters Julia and Margaret were aboard a pleasure cruise on the Potomac River.
-As the USS Princeton neared Mount Vernon, the world's biggest naval gun, The Peacemaker that was being demonstrated exploded, killing Gardiner and six others.
+As the USS Princeton neared Mount Vernon, the world's biggest naval gun, The Peacemaker, which was being demonstrated, exploded, killing Gardiner and five others.
 Funeral services for the five white victims were held in the East Room of the White House.
 Gardiner was interred in the Public Vault at the Congressional Cemetery in Washington, D.C.
 His remains were later moved to the Gardiner family plot at the South End Cemetery in East Hampton, New York.

 President Tyler proposed marriage several more times before being accepted.
 He and Julia Gardiner wed on June 26, 1844.
 They named their first child David Gardiner Tyler in honor of his maternal grandfather.

 Personal life

 In 1815, he married Juliana McLachlan (1799–1864), the daughter of Michael McLachlan, who was born and raised in Jamaica, West Indies.
 His father had been a Scottish warrior in the Battle of Culloden in 1746, between the Jacobites and the military forces in the service of King of England, who was beheaded.
-They family moved from Jamaica to New York and established a successful brewery in lower Manhattan that led to their purchase of some thirteen pieces of commercial and residential Manhattan real estate, which Juliana inherited, making her one of the wealthiest women in New York.
-They lived for several years on Gardiners Island in East Hampton, New York, though he did not belong to the branch of the Gardiner family that owned that eponymous island.
+The family moved from Jamaica to New York and established a successful brewery in lower Manhattan that led to their purchase of some thirteen pieces of commercial and residential Manhattan real estate, which Juliana inherited, making her one of the wealthiest women in New York.

+The Gardiners lived for several years on Gardiners Island in East Hampton, New York, though David did not belong to the branch of the Gardiner family that owned that eponymous island.
 Together, they were the parents of: